brunobord/ncat-chat/README.md

 **This solution is by no mean production-safe.
 It's a toy.**

 * It doesn't use encryption between clients and servers,
-* Anybody can usurp anybody's identity, there's no control on the usernames.
+* Anybody can usurp anybody's identity, there's no real control on the usernames.
 * `ncat` is a hell of a tool, but even if it has a quite large `--max-conns` argument (set to 100 on \*Nix, 60 on Windows), there's no guarantee that it can handle the network traffic or the CPU load.

 ## Requirements